gradyrobbins/react-deploy-render/README.md

 ### Setting up render Service

-1. Go to render.com and create a new account by connecting your Github account.
+1. - [x]  Go to render.com and create a new account by connecting your Github account.
-1. Once your are logged in, go to the Dashboard.
+1. - [x] Once you are logged in, go to the Dashboard.
-1. Create a new service.
+1. - [x]  Create a new service.
 1. Select the `react-deploy-render` repository from the list of your repositories that it shows next.
 1. Provide a name for your service.
 Should be the name of your project.
 1. Choose `Node` for the Environment field.